zubinchopra/portaldocs/portal-sdk/templates/portalfx-legacy-editscopes.md

 #### The trackEdits property

  Some properties on the EditScope/Form model are only for presentation instead of for editing.
-In this situation, the extension can instruct `EditScope` to opt out of tracking user edits for the specified properties.
+In these instances, the extension can instruct `EditScope` to opt out of tracking user edits for the specified properties.

 In TypeScript: